DollgirlMonster/behavior-bracket/README.md

 For now, the collar pairs with an E-Sky 998DR-1 shock collar to deliver the shock.
 This model is tricky to find these days, but similar models from other manufactuers are available.
 Beware however, as other collars may operate on a different frequency or protocol -- YMMV.

-Once the case is finalized I'll upload the .stl file to this repo.

 ### Donate/Contact
 If you like or use this project, please consider [donating](https://ko-fi.com/penelopede) so that I can keep working on this and other kinky engineering stuff!